tikv/rfcs/text/0082-dynamic-size-region.md

 apply to make single region apply logs faster.
 Since unorder apply is a standalone feature, I’m not going into details here.

-For read hotspots, split should be triggered by PD, which can utilize the global statics from all regions and nodes.
+For read hotspots, split should be triggered by PD, which can utilize the global statistics from all regions and nodes.
 For normal read requests, TiKV will need to split its range into smaller buckets according to statics to increase concurrency.
 When TiDB wants to do a scan, it sends the RPC once, and TiKV will split the requests into smaller concurrent jobs.